northern-tester/conveyor/02 Ideas/Exercises_Ideas.md

 ### Apply these principles to building a multi stage pipeline with Jenkins (The Rest)

+* Snippets of code - steps in the declarative style
+* Initial walkthrough to get a simple pipeline setup
-* Basics of Jenkins - jobs, credentials, source control, branch of restful booker with a Jenkinsfile
+* Basics of Jenkins - agents, jobs, credentials, source control, branch of restful booker with a Jenkinsfile
+* Parallel vs Sequential steps - tests maybe able to run in parallel, security scans can take a little longer
 * Build a dev version, then run acceptance test
 * Intentionally break some tests, debug and fix - before workshop - get the attendees to fix them
 * Build something like UAT, then have a pause in your pipeline, exploratory testing